kopia/kopia/site/content/docs/Advanced/Ransomware Protection/_index.md

   * Create a new bucket with Object Locks enabled
     * There is no need to set a default Retention time
+    * Backblaze S3 uses can use `b2 update bucket` to enable Object Locks on an existing bucket
   * Optional: Create a restricted access key as instructed above for additional protection
   * Create a new Kopia repository
     * Run: `kopia repo create s3 --bucket <bucket name> --access-key=<access key> --secret-access-key=<secret access key> --retention-mode COMPLIANCE --retention-period <retention time>`